vanderlee/colorpicker/README.md

 HEX3 format if possible or HEX format otherwise:

 *	``['HEX3', 'HEX']``

+###	disabled (false)
+Disable or enable the colorpicker and all it's controls by setting this option.

+If you disable the `input` using the `disabled` HTML attribute before attaching a colorpicker, it will automatically be disabled.

+You can change this option using the `option` method call.

 ###	draggable (true)
 Make the dialog draggable if the header is visible and the dialog is